webdriverio/webdriverio/readme.md

 - getElementCssProperty(find by, finder, css property name, [callback]) - Gets a css property from a dom object selected with one of the base selecting mechanisms in the webdriver protocol (class name, css selector, id, name, link text, partial link text, tag name, xpath)
 - getElementSize(css selector, [callback]) - Get the elements size.
 The element is found with a css selector
 - getLocation(css selector, [callback]) - Gets the x and y coordinate for an object based on the css selector
+- getLocationInView(css selector, [callback]) - Gets the x and y coordinate for an object based on the css selector in the view
 - getSize(css selector, [callback]) - Gets the width and height for an object based on the css selector
 - getText(css selector, [callback]) - Gets the text content from a dom obj found by the css selector
+- getTagName(css selector, [callback]) - Gets the tag name of a dom obj found by the css selector
 - getTitle([callback]) - Gets the title of the page
 - getValue(css selector, [callback]) - Gets the value of a dom obj found by css selector
 - isVisible(css selector, [callback]) - Return true or false if the selected dom obj is visible (found by css selector)
+- moveToObject(css selector, [callback]) - Moves the page to the selected dom object
 - pause(milliseconds, [callback]) - Pauses the commands by the provided milliseconds
 - saveScreenshot(path to file, [callback]) - Saves a screenshot as a png from the current state of the browser
 - setValue(css selector, value, [callback]) - Sets a value to an object found by a css selector